Four Ways Poetry Can Help You Write Anything

 Unfortunately, poetry often carries a stigma—it’s inaccessible, too flowery or emotional, or not applicable to everyday life.
 These preconceptions seem to be fading, though, as poetry reading is on the rise in the United States.
-Want to add a caption to this image?
-Click the Settings icon.

 Regardless of whether you avoid or adore poetry, you can apply skills poets use in your everyday writing.
 Let’s look at four lessons poetry can teach you, whether you’re a novelist or a blogger or a technical writer.

 Poetry is often meant to be read aloud.
 Poetic language often relies on the sound of the words more than the meaning, which is better caught audibly.

 Take Edgar Allan Poe’s “The Bells,” for example.
 Reading it silently is fine, but when you read the poem aloud, the words take on the sound of the bells themselves.
 The experience is much more visceral.
 Listening to a great audiobook is similar: the narrator brings out the music of sentences that seem normal in your head.